 Deadlines/Important Dates: Career Services’ hosts many career fairs, events and workshops to help you make connections and achieve career goals.
 To view a list of events, visit our website.

-The Carruth Center provides short term individual, group, and crisis counseling for WVU students in addition to psychiatry services and psychological assessment for ADHD and learning disorders.
+The Carruth Center provides short term individual, group, and crisis counseling for WVU students as well as various outreach events, such as Let’s Chat.